RoofStacks/case-study-pool/backend-developer/auth-guard/README.md

 - [Solution](#solution)

 ## Summary
-Imagine that you have a wallet service.
-We want to use this service to integrate with our payment system.
+Imagine that you have an employee service.
+This service persists some employee data like name, gender, age, etc. We want to defend this service with another authentication guard service.
+All requests must be transmitted on auth guard before arriving at the employee service.

 ## Details
 - Employee service and auth guard have to be separated.
 You can define different APIs on employee service like create employee, toggle employee activity.